 When your detox pathways are overloaded or not working efficiently, you may start to notice signs such as headaches, fatigue, skin flare-ups, bloating or changes in bowel habits.
 Longer term, an overworked liver or kidneys can affect your overall health, increasing risks linked with conditions like fatty liver disease, diabetes, high cholesterol or high blood pressure.

-By supporting your body’s natural detox systems, you can improve how effectively you remove toxins, improve your energy, and protect long-term health.
+By supporting your body’s natural detox systems, you can improve how effectively you remove toxins, improve your energy, skin, bowel function and protect long-term health.

 Common detox misconceptions

 One of the biggest misconceptions is that you need to “go on a detox” to reset your health.
-Strict juice fasts or extreme cleanses can do more harm than good, if not appropriate.
+If not appropriate, strict juice fasts or extreme cleanses can do more harm than good, ( I recommend you don’t do one unless under the supervision of a qualified health practitioner).
 Instead, small, consistent choices can lighten your body’s load and strengthen its ability to do the job it’s already designed to do.

-Once a year (or so), I run a reset program where we focus on nourishing meals and simple daily habits to support the body’s natural detoxification.
-This includes practices like focused breathing, staying well hydrated, grounding, and spending time in natural sunlight.
-If you’d like to be notified when the next reset begins, sign up to my newsletter.
+Once a year (or so), I like to spend a few weeks focusing on nourishing meals and simple daily habits to support my body’s natural detoxification.
+As well as focusing on nourishing meals, I include practices like focused breathing, staying well hydrated, grounding and spending time in natural sunlight.

 How do you know if your body could use more support?
-Here are some signs that your detox pathways may be under strain:
+Your body is incredibly good at telling you when your detox pathways are under pressure.
+Here are some signs to look out for:

 How to support detox naturally